andreascaglioni/python-project-template/README.md

 ## Questions

-If you have questions or want help extending the project (docs, CI, or examples), open an issue or drop a message in the repo.
+If you have questions or want help extending the project (docs, CI, or examples), open an issue or drop a message in the repository.